 - Chopped Skor or Heath Bar on top

 Contrast those two crunchy textures with the exquisitely smooth chocolate filling.
 It’s like jumping into a cool swimming pool on a hot Texas day after mowing the yard.
 The pleasure is almost unbearable!

-Things to know about this pie:
+Important tips about this pie: